LogansBrain/LogansBrain/README.md

-- Greeting, I am @LogansBrain
+- Greeting, I am @LogansBrain: Real Programmer (Not VIBE Coder)
 - I started programming on an IBM PC running IBM-DOS 1.01
 - My main languages were: BASIC(A), IBM Pascal, Macro Assembler and later Turbo Pascal, Turbo C/C++/ASM
 - In the 90s I did some Windows application development primarily using Delphi, Visual BASIC and Access/SQL.